aswincj/lowe/README.md

 # lowe
 As part of the interview I have created a url shortner Using Spring Boot and angular 8

-the spring boot application (lowe-api) is used to generate short url and divert the short url into the base url the angular application provides an interface to user to generate a short url and view the short urls created by the application and it also indicates how much many times we have used a specific url
+The spring boot application (lowe-api) is used to generate short url and divert the short url into the base url.

+The angular application provides an interface to user to generate a short url and view the short urls created by the application and it also indicates how much many times we have used a specific url

 We are using Mysql database to store the details